 Yarn fibres and their properties

-Understanding fibre properties can help you choose the right yarn for your project and avoid disappointment later.
+Understanding fibre properties helps you choose the right yarn for your project and avoid disappointment later.
 The same pattern worked in different fibres can look, feel and behave completely differently.

-This guide explains some of the most common yarn fibres you’ll come across, their strengths and weaknesses, and the types of projects they’re best suited to.
+Here are the most common yarn fibres you'll come across, their strengths and weaknesses, and the projects they suit best.

 Understanding fibre properties